LaunchCodeEducation/java-web-development/docs/_sources/chapters/inheritance/studio.rst.txt

       question, and 1-5 for another.
    #.
 Paragraph: Similar to short answer but allows for responses of up
       to 500 characters.
+#.
+Add tests with JUnit to your classes.